 How to Use Incense for Protection

-Using incense for protection is a sacred and effective practice that connects you to centuries of spiritual tradition.
-Whether you choose the powerful Dragon’s Blood, the ancient frankincense and myrrh, or the grounding scents of cedar and patchouli, you are aligning yourself with energies that guard and uplift your spirit.
+Using incense in protection rituals connects modern spiritual practice with centuries of symbolic and ceremonial tradition.
+Whether you choose Dragon's Blood, frankincense and myrrh, or the grounding aromas of cedar and patchouli, each scent carries different traditional and metaphysical associations.